 In most cases, you have a guaranteed issue right when you have certain types of other health care coverage that changes in some way, like when you lose the other health care coverage.
 In other cases, you have a "trial right" to try a Medicare Advantage Plan and still buy a Medigap policy if you change your mind.
-For trial rights, see page 23.
+For information on trial rights, see page 23.

-This chart describes the situations that give you a right to buy a policy, the kind of policy you can buy, and when you can or must apply for it.
+This chart describes the situations, under federal law, that give you a right to buy a policy, the kind of policy you can buy, and when you can or must apply for it.